valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 4.0.0

 Use like `malloc()`.
-Memory allocated with this function is reported in Redis INFO memory, used for keys eviction according to maxmemory settings and in general is taken into account as memory allocated by Redis.
+Memory allocated with this function is reported in Valkey INFO memory, used for keys eviction according to maxmemory settings and in general is taken into account as memory allocated by Valkey.
 You should avoid using `malloc()`.
 This function panics if unable to allocate enough memory.